This is an easy grilled shrimp recipe with lots of butter, a splash of basil and lemon. A recipe for Tyler Florence Ultimate Grilled Shrimp.

-- 1 cup (2 sticks) unsalted butter, softened
+- 1 cup unsalted butter softened, 2 sticks

-- 1 bunch fresh basil leaves
+- 1 leaves bunch fresh basil

-- 2 lemons, divided
+- 2 lemons divided

 - Kosher salt and freshly ground black pepper

-- 16 large head-on jumbo shrimp in the shell, shells split down the back
+- 16 in large head-on jumbo shrimp the shell shells split down the back

 Put a large grill pan on 2 burners over medium-high heat or preheat an outdoor gas or charcoal grill and get it very hot.
 If you're using an outdoor grill, take a few paper towels and fold them over several times to make a thick square.
 Blot a small amount of oil on the paper towel, then carefully and quickly wipe the hot grates of the grill to make a nonstick grilling surface.

 Meanwhile, add the butter into a food processor with the basil leaves (reserve a few for garnish), the juice of 1 of the lemons, and salt and pepper.
 Puree.

-Stuff about half of the butter under the shells of the shrimp (about ½ tablespoon per shrimp).
+Stuff about half of the butter under the shells of the shrimp (about 1/2 tablespoon per shrimp).

-- Lay the shrimp on the hot grill and cook for 3 minutes on each side, brushing with the remaining basil butter a few times as they cook.
+Lay the shrimp on the hot grill and cook for 3 minutes on each side, brushing with the remaining basil butter a few times as they cook.

-- To serve, put the shrimp on plates and dot with the remaining basil butter.
+To serve, put the shrimp on plates and dot with the remaining basil butter.
 Squeeze the remaining lemon over the shrimp and garnish the plates with basil leaves.

 Tyler Florence Ultimate Grilled Shrimp …It’s What’s for Dinner.